 What is Art Therapy

-Art is a natural language for children and adolescents.
-One does not need to be “good” at art to benefit from art therapy.
+Art therapy is the combination of art making, the creative process and psychology to help people improve their emotional, mental, social and physical well-being.
+Art is a natural language for children and adolescents, but one does not need to be “good” at art to benefit from art therapy.
 Through the act of creating and verbally processing their artwork and experience with an art therapist, a patient can:

 - Express thoughts and feelings related to their admission, treatment or diagnosis